 Just to the northeast of Carson City is Virginia City.
 At one time it was booming with hotels and brothels as the land all around was full of active silver and gold mines.
 The Comstock Lode, the largest silver strike in US history, brought thousands of miners to settle all around Virginia City.
 While not everybody stuck around as the hills were mined out, the remnants of the silver mining industry and silver rush are still around.

-Today, Virginia City is both a slice of time reflecting the 1850s and it’s a tourist attraction.
+Today, Virginia City is both a slice of time reflecting the 1850s and it’s a tourist attraction, and might I say one of the best things to do near Reno or Carson City.
 The main street still has wooden boardwalks and many of the saloons are still… saloon-ish.
 There are gem shops and lots of places to seek out cool artisan and vintage silver work.
 There are some cool museums, including The Way We Were museum (not a tribute to Robert Redford), and you can even tour an old silver mine or two (check out the Chollar Mine!)

 On the north edge of town is the historic Boot Hill, aka the Silver Terrace Cemetery.
 There may not be anyone famous buried here but the old gravestone and their epitaphs are really interesting to see.
 If you’re into cemeteries…